crossplane/crossplane/design/design-doc-template-stacks-experience.md

 writing and interacting with a Template Stack may look like for different use-cases.

+## Terms

+* A **render request** is an instance of a resource Kind recognized by the Template Stack (such as a Kind defined by a custom resource).
+It tells the stack that some configuration is desired.
+* A **template** is a chunk of configuration which will be reused by the Template Stack to create configuration.
+* A **render** is the configuration which is the output of the stack's controller in response to a render request.
+The configuration is created by processing the stack's input templates using the desired engine, and using the render request for context.
+* **Behaviors** are the configuration settings for a Template Stack.
+  For example, so that its controller knows how to respond to a render request of a known type.

 ## Goals

 The goal of this document is to propose and discuss what the developer